RULES OF GOOD BEHAVIOUR

 Since ATC #7 we removed the side chat, forcing to use the radio and so forcing the sides to organize well-done long range radio communications, maybe even some good radio protocols.

 A Communication Center (Antenna) can help the Commanders in taking the strategical decisions on the field.
 The antenna marks friendly troops every 30 seconds.
-It can be placed within an area shown in the map by the commander of each faction within the first 15 mins of game, and is available as long as it is not destroyed (it can be destroyed by explosives only).
+It can be placed within an area shown in the map by the commander of each faction within the first 15 mins of game, and is available as long as it is not destroyed (it can’t be destroyed by attack choppers though).
 If it is destroyed is lost for the current battle and will be available again only in the next one.
-If the antenna is destroyed the faction cannot use anymore UAVs and UGVs.

 Tips and code of conduct for Company Commander: